ARCT5588 Westralian Architecture

 - Students are able to (1) demonstrate an understanding of the history of architecture and town planning in Western Australia; (2) demonstrate an understanding of historical building practices; (3) gain knowledge of the available resources for the study of architectural history; (4) have an awareness of the influence of ideas on architecture and town planning; (5) gain knowledge of how influence operates in the context of Western Australia; (6) have an ability to research in the area of architectural history; (7) read, interpret and analyse architectural documentation and works of architecture; and (8) develop technical skills in writing architectural history.

-- Typically this unit is assessed in the following ways: (1) research project (30 per cent)—students research nominated buildings and architects and are awarded an individual mark based on thoroughness and completeness of research (80 per cent) and clarity of the presentation of the research (20 per cent) and (2) an essay project (70 per cent)—students choose a historical topic and are awarded a team mark based on originality of discussion of the topic (50 per cent), adequacy of research needed to support the discussion (30 per cent) and clarity of the presentation of the essay (20 per cent).
+- Indicative assessments in this unit are as follows: (1) research project (30 per cent)—students research nominated buildings and architects and are awarded an individual mark based on thoroughness and completeness of research (80 per cent) and clarity of the presentation of the research (20 per cent) and (2) an essay project (70 per cent)—students choose a historical topic and are awarded a team mark based on originality of discussion of the topic (50 per cent), adequacy of research needed to support the discussion (30 per cent) and clarity of the presentation of the essay (20 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.